priyadarshini8932/password-generator-advanced/README.md

-Basic password generator using html, css and js.
-Solo project by scrimba
+Basic Password Generator built using HTML, CSS, and JavaScript.<br>
+This is a solo project completed as part of Scrimba’s Beginner Web Development Bootcamp.